Jelly Roll Animal Quilts - Bonus Project

 Paper Template For Trimming Corners

-• To cut identical shapes, place two or more strips with right sides facing the same direction and cut as one.
+• For identical shapes, layer strips right sides facing the same direction.

 Fiskars Rotating Self Healing Cutting Mat

-Making The Bat Block
+Making the Bat Block

 Labeling Shapes